johnbuonassisi/mysite/markdown/bank.md

 	![alt text](../static/asset/advanced_options.png)

 4. I set merchant, date, and amount fields in the form data to data that was parsed from my bank statements.
-Data from the merged table produced by my parsing rules could be accessed by using the following syntax, {{merged.<field name>}} and the year I parsed from the statement could be accessed through {{year_of_statement}}.
+Data from the merged table produced by my parsing rules could be accessed by using the following syntax, `{{merged.<field name>}}` and the year I parsed from the statement could be accessed through `{{year_of_statement}}`.
 The initial body payload in the webhook describes all the data values that are accessible when setting up the webhook.
 Here is the final webhook setup.
 I will describe how it works below.

 	![alt text](../static/asset/form.png)